GAN-based Vertical Federated Learning for Label Protection in Binary Classification

-\textbf{Max Norm} \citep{li2021label} is an improved heuristic approach of adding zero-mean Gaussian noise with non-isotropic and example-dependent covariance.
-More concretely, for the intermediate gradient $g_j$ of data point $j$, Max Norm adds the zero-mean Gaussian noise $\eta_j$ to it with the covariance as
+\textbf{Max Norm} \cite{li2021label} is an improved heuristic approach of adding zero-mean Gaussian noise with non-isotropic and example-dependent covariance.
+More concretely, for the intermediate gradient $\mathbf g_j$ of data point $j$, Max Norm adds the zero-mean Gaussian noise $\eta_j$ to it with the covariance as:

-where $||g_{max}||^2_2$ is the largest squared 2-norm in a batch.
+where $\|\mathbf g_{\mathrm{max}}\|^2_2$ is the largest squared 2-norm in a batch.
 Max Norm is a simple, straightforward, and parameter-free perturbation method.
-But it does not have strong theoretical motivation and cannot guarantee to defend unknown attacks.
+But it does not have strong theoretical motivation and cannot guarantee to defend unknown attacks \cite{li2021label}.

-\textbf{Generative Adversarial Networks.} The Generative Adversarial Network (GAN) trains both a discriminator $D$ and a generator $G$.
-Sampling from a uniform or Gaussian distribution as the input variable $Z$, generator $G$ maps $Z$ to the data space.
-The discriminator $D$ aims to identify whether the distribution is from the real data or from the generated data. $D$ and $G$ continuously play a zero-sum game until convergence.
-For example, with cross-entropy loss, GAN considers the following optimization problem \citep{goodfellow2014generative}:

-{\textbf{GAN In Federated Learning.}} Previously, researchers have combined GAN and HFL for different purposes.
-In HFL, there are multiple clients who can access the same set of features and responses for different samples.
-GAN has been studied in this setting in three directions: (1) generating malicious attacks \citep{hitaj2017deep,wang2019beyond}, (2) training high-quality GAN across distributed data under, e.g., privacy, constraints \cite{hardy2019md,rasouli2020fedgan, mugunthan2021bias}, and also recently, (3) privacy protection of client data \cite{wu2021fedcg}.
-In FedCG, the authors let each client train a classifier predicting the response $Y$ using $Z$ extracted from the original feature $X$, and a conditional GAN that learns the conditional distribution of $Z$ given $Y$.
+\textbf{GAN in Federated Learning.} Previously, researchers have combined GAN and HFL for various purposes, including three directions in HFL: (1) generating malicious attacks \cite{hitaj2017deep,wang2019beyond}, (2) training high-quality GAN across distributed data under privacy constraints \cite{hardy2019md,rasouli2020fedgan,mugunthan2021bias}, and (3) protecting client data privacy \cite{wu2021fedcg}, known as FedCG.
+In FedCG, each client train a classifier predicting the response $Y$ using $Z$ extracted from the original feature $X$, and a conditional GAN that learns the conditional distribution of $Z$ given $Y$.
 The classifiers and generators (instead of the extracted $Z$) from different clients are then passed to the server for updating the common model.
-It has been shown that FedCG can effectively protect clients' data privacy.
-These previous works have demonstrated a promising role of GAN in HFL, but we are not aware of any prior work investigating the GAN model for label protection in VFL.
+FedCG has been shown to effectively protect clients' data privacy in HFL.
+These previous works have demonstrated the promising role of GAN in HFL, but to the best of our knowledge, there has been no prior work investigating the GAN model for label protection in VFL.